Audi Crooks: Recruiting

 Crooks was rated as a four-star recruit and was considered among the best high school prospects of the 2023 class.
 She was ranked as the no. 42 overall recruit by Prep Girls Hoops, as well as no. 57 by ESPN.
 Crooks received her first Division I offer from Illinois State in July 2020.
 By that September she had received offers from all four Division I programs in Iowa (Iowa, Iowa State, Northern Iowa, and Drake) as well as Maryland.
 The following year, Crooks received offers from Minnesota, Michigan State, Wisconsin, Kansas State, Mississippi State, Penn State and Oklahoma.
 She committed to Iowa State on April 14, 2022.
 Crooks was reportedly "vigorously" recruited by Iowa State head coach Bill Fennelly.
 She signed her National Letter of Intent on November 9, joining one of the highest-ranked recruiting classes in program history.

 College career

+Iowa State

 You’re kind of fascinated because... you don’t almost ever see a player with her frame who can move like she can move who has the feet and the hands she has.
 She’s kind of effective using her size and embracing her size and physicality that she has.